manolino/vilfredo-setup/INSTALL.rst

 - specify as name ``default._domainkey``
 - enter the text between quotes as value (without any additional quotes!)

-If you want to send mail from a subdomain (for instance ``demo.vilfredo.org``) do not forget to add the TXT record containing the DKIM key to the subdomain instead of the main domain!
+If you want to send mail from a subdomain (for instance demo.vilfredo.org) do not forget to add the TXT record containing the DKIM key to the subdomain instead of the main domain!

-Moreover, ensure the ``/etc/hostname`` and ``/etc/mailname`` files contains the server domain name (for instance ``vilfredo.org``).
+Moreover, ensure the ``/etc/hostname`` and ``/etc/mailname`` files contains the server domain name (for instance vilfredo.org).

 To avoid triggering SpamAssassin filter (rule ``TVD_PH_SUBJ_ACCOUNTS_POST``), also ensure the subject of messages sent by Vilfredo does not match the following regular expression:

     /\b(?:(?:re-?)?activat[a-z]*| secure| verify| restore| flagged| limited| unusual| report| notif(?:y| ication)| suspen(?:d| ded| sion)| confirm[a-z]*) (?:[a-z_,-]+ )*?accounts?\b/i

 So it should be different from "Vilfredo - Activate Your Account".
-Please note other steps could be needed in order to circumvent spam filters.
+Additionally, please note other steps could be needed in order to circumvent spam filters.

 Fine tuning
 ===========